DerTyp7214/HomeApi/README.md

 ### Ubuntu or Debian

-run `setup.sh` to setup the project
+run `. ./setup.sh` to setup the project

 ### Windows